saffre-rumma/www/stories/jobs.rst

 .. _ExtJS: http://www.sencha.com/products/extjs/
 .. _OpenUI5: http://openui5.org/

-Rumma & Ko does development, maintenance and end-user support of free customized database applications since 2001.
-Since 2009 we are investing most of our energy into Lino_, a framework that combines the powers of Django_ with those of ExtJS_ or OpenUI5_.
-We are currently the motor of the Lino community.
+We provide professional customized database solutions to our customers, including design, development, maintenance and end-user support.
+We invest most of our energy into Lino_, a framework that extends Django_ with an alternative admin interfaces based on ExtJS_ and (under development) OpenUI5_.
+We can look back to 16 years of successful activity.

-We provide **professional Lino solutions** to our customers.
 We have around 20 satisfied customers being handled by a small team of core developers.
-Our team is doing a great job with Lino, but our customers have more projects than we can deliver.
-That's why we believe that Lino and our business model have a future that goes beyond the career of a few developers.
+But our customers have more projects than we can deliver.
+Lino and our business model have a future that goes beyond the career of a few developers.

-Our strategy is to grow in a
-**gentle, organic and sustainable** way.
-We grow because *Lino* grows, not because *we* want to be big.
-Besides engaging people ourselves, we also provide free **mentoring** and encourage independent actors to learn Lino and use it to make their own money.

-Here is a list of people we clearly need.
-Priority candidates are those who have proven their skills by contributions to open-source projects.
+Here is a list of people we would love to welcome to our team.

 **Short-term**

-- :doc:`coredev`
-- :doc:`uidev`
+- `Python/Django developer </dl/coredev.pdf>`_ located in Estonia.

 **Medium-term**